yousef0sa/StudentProgram/README.md

 # Student Programs

 **The idea of the project:**  It makes it easier for the student to access the programs he needs.
-Also, non-students can use its features, allowing them to modify the list of programs and increase or delete them if they want.
+Also, non-students can use its features, allowing them to create, modify, increase or delete their own list of programs if they wish.

 ## Demo